 University email is preferable to a phone call, and will provide you with a written response you can save.
+Please note class and section in the subject.

 Each section has a teaching assistant who is in charge of that section and who can answer most questions that come up.
 These assistants will provide you with their contact information during class, or you can check Blackboard for contact information for all sections.
 Our assistants are trained to help you with the laboratory experiments and with understanding the fundamental ideas behind them.
 They grade your work each week, and update the class records.